arvindnair-04/SprintAnalysis/README.md

 Follow these simple steps to run the analysis:

-- Import the Required Libraries
+- Import the Required Libraries:
 Make sure all necessary Python libraries (like pandas, numpy, matplotlib, plotly, etc.) are imported at the top of your script or notebook.

-- Use the Custom Class
+- Use the Custom Class:
 The main functionality is handled by a class called SkeletonAnalyzerFineTune1.
 To use it:

-- Create an instance of the class by passing in your pose data file.
+- Create an instance of the class by passing in your pose data file:
 Call each method step by step to preprocess, analyze, visualize, and extract metrics.
 Example:
 analyzer = SkeletonAnalyzerFineTune1("your_pose_data.csv")